mormond/CommercialMarketplaceLab/lab4-vmoffer.md

 1. Sign in to the Azure portal.
 2. On the home page, select Create a resource, search for “Template Deployment”, and select Create.
-3. Choose Build your own template in the editor.
+3. Choose "Build your own template in the editor".

    ![Create VM from ARM Template](images/create-from-template.png)